 The final action from Group D will be witnessed at the Rostov Arena where Croatia will take on Iceland on 26th June.
 While Croatia boasts of a solid squad on paper, Iceland has their gritty attitude to back themselves up.
 A side that made it through to the quarter-finals of their first ever EURO will leave no stone unturned come to their first FIFA World Cup.
 Their final opponents, Croatia, will be very well aware of the threat Iceland pose and will have to come prepared if they desire to make something out of their final game.
 Despite finishing above Croatia in the qualifiers, Iceland will enter the game as underdogs looking to stage an upset.

 With both sides playing for the crucial playoff berth, it won’t be wrong to expect some high-quality football at both ends.
-The likes of Luka Modric and Ivan Rakitic will be having their task of creating chances cut out against Iceland’s rock solid defence.
-Iceland has had constant support from its fan base that has travelled across the globe to lift their team up when they’re all down and out.
+The likes of Luka Modric and Ivan Rakitic will be having their task of creating chances cut out against Iceland’s rock solid defense.
+Iceland has had constant support from its fan base that has traveled across the globe to lift their team up when they’re all down and out.
 Come 26th June and the Viking Clap celebration will echo across the globe like anything.
 Here is the complete guide for the match that will help you get your calendar’s marked for yet another historical match for Iceland.

 How to watch Live